Business management will always have two perspectives on risk.

 An operational threat risk is a loss resulting from ineffective or failed internal processes, people or systems, or external events that could disrupt the business operation.

-Operational threats refer to the threats to business operations and the processes senior management uses when implementing, training, and enforcing procedures, policies, and guidance.
+Operational threats refer to threats to business operations and the processes senior management uses to implement, train, and enforce procedures, policies, and guidance.

 Examples of operational threats